You can access the TranslatePress plugin settings in the administrator area in the menu under Settings -> TranslatePress.

 Activate this setting if you want to add the language slug in the URL for the default language.
 For example www.myhomepage.com/en/ instead of www.myhomepage.com when visitors are viewing the site in its default language.

 By enabling it, the default language seen by website visitors will become the first one in the “All Languages” list.
-This means that you can make one of the translated languages be the language to display when visitors access your website without language encoding in the URL ( such as www.myhomepage.com, without /en/ for example ).
+This means that you can have one of the translated languages displayed when visitors access your website without language encoding in the URL.

 Enable this option if you want to force custom links without language encoding to add the language slug in the URL for the default language.